No Sound – Common Navigation/Comand/Radio Problems

 - Audio Gateway (can not bypass)

-When one of these components (in yellow) goes down your COMAND will stop functioning.
+When one of these components (in yellow) goes down, your COMAND will stop functioning.
 Let’s say your CD changer fails.
-You will not be able use the COMAND at all.
-The system will turn on and then off or will turn on but you will have no sound.
+You will not be able to use the COMAND at all.
+The system will turn on and then off or will turn on, but you will have no sound.

-To solve this problem you need to figure out which component is defective.
-You can do this by bypassing the different components until you find the probem.
-You will need a Fiber Optic Loop Adapter to bypass the system, one at a time until your COMAND system will work.
+To solve this problem, you must figure out which component is defective.
+You can bypass the different components until you find the problem.
+You will need a Fiber Optic Loop Adapter to bypass the system, one at a time until your COMAND system works.

-If you bypass a component and the problem is not solved, then try the next component on the list.
+If you bypass a component and the problem is not solved, try the next component on the list.
 The Audio Gateway AGW can also be defective.
-That is the brains of the Mercedes-Benz COMAND system, therefore you can not bypass it.
+That is the brains of the Mercedes-Benz COMAND system; therefore, you can not bypass it.
 You will need to replace the whole unit.
-The only testing that you can really perform with the AGW, is to make sure it is getting power.
-Unless if you have a STAR Diagnostic C4 or C3 you will not be able to troubleshoot the AGW any further.